-In the press you hear stories of the IRS revoking passports, but in reality, this does not appear to happen as often.
-Is it just an empty threat to encourage people to file their returns or is this something that is actively happening?
+You often see stories of the IRS revoking passports in the press, but in reality, it does not appear to happen as often as you would think.
+Is it just a threat to encourage people to file their US tax return or is it actually happening?
 Have you had anyone come to you that has had problems getting their passport renewed?

 Code Section 7345 Passport Revocation and Denial for Seriously Delinquent Tax Debts